Language-Family Adapters for Low-Resource Multilingual Neural Machine Translation: Introduction

 Recent work in multilingual natural language processing (NLP) has created models that reach competitive performance, while incorporating many languages into a single architecture \cite{devlin-etal-2019-bert, conneau-etal-2020-unsupervised}.
 Because of its ability to share cross-lingual representations, which largely benefits lower-resource languages, multilingual neural machine translation (NMT) is an attractive research field \cite{firat-etal-2016-multi, zoph-etal-2016-transfer, johnson-etal-2017-googles,ha-toward-multilingual,zhang-etal-2020-improving,m2m100}.
 Multilingual models are also appealing because they are more efficient in terms of the number of model parameters, enabling simple deployment \cite{arivazhagan2019massively,aharoni-etal-2019-massively}.
 Massively multilingual pretrained models can be used for multilingual NMT, if they are fine-tuned in a \textit{many-to-one} (to map any of the source languages into a target language, which is usually English) or \textit{one-to-many} (to translate a single source language into multiple target languages) fashion \cite{aharoni-etal-2019-massively,Tang2020MultilingualTW}.
-Recently, an approach that enables training a \textit{many-to-many} (multiple source to multiple target languages) NMT model \cite{m2m100} was proposed.
+Training a \textit{many-to-many} (multiple source to multiple target languages) NMT model \cite{m2m100} has also been proposed.

 Multilingual pretrained models generally permit improving translation on low-resource language pairs.
 Specializing the model to a specific language pair further boosts performance, but is computationally expensive.
 For example, mBART-50 \cite{Tang2020MultilingualTW}, a model pretrained on monolingual data of 50 languages using denoising auto-encoding with the BART objective \cite{lewis-etal-2020-bart} still has to be fully fine-tuned for NMT.